MMazoni/install-environment/README.md

 # Setup my environment with Ansible

 I was tired to manually installing my environment thousand times, then ~~I created this bash script~~.
-I took notice of **Ansible** recently and it really will help me to automate my local environment.
+I took notice of **Ansible** recently and it really helped me to automate my local environment.
 I have a Chromebook, so I often build and destroy the Linux container(Crostini), automating this will save me time.

 List of things that ansible playbook do: